-Council will provide effective commercial arrangements covering standard products and provision of standard services across Council to enable employees to source requirements in an efficient manner.

-This will be achieved via establishing the following:
+Council will provide effective processes to procure products and services in an efficient manner.
+This will be achieved via establishing and maintaining:

-- pricing where relevant;

-- processes, procedures and techniques;

-- tools and business systems;

-- · reporting requirements; and

-- application of standard Contract terms and conditions.
+- procurement processes, procedures and templates; - procurement tools and systems; - procurement reports; and - applicable standard Contract terms and conditions.